klange77/espa-surface-water-extent/not-validated-prototype-dswe/README.md

 Release Date: August 2017

-See git tag [espa-v2.22.0]
+See git tag [dswe-v2.0]

 This application produces Surface Water Extent products for Landsat 4, 5, 7, and 8.

 ## Product Descriptions
-See the [Not Available](http://landsat.usgs.gov/CDR_LSR.php) product guide for more information about the DSWE product.
+See the [Dynamic Surface Water Extent Product Guide](https://remotesensing.usgs.gov/ecv/document/provisional_dswe_README_v10.pdf) for more information about the DSWE product.

 ## Release Notes
 * Updated version numbers